EthanDeMougin/dictionary/README.md

-Python Final Project: Dictionary App
+Python Final Project: Dictionary GUI App

 The app allows the user to type in any word, and instantly find the definition for that word.

-Simple interface allowing user to never get confused.
+Simple interface ensuring the user never gets confused.